DinoChiesa/Apigee-Java-AWSV4-Signature/README.md

 # AWS V4 Signature callout

 This directory contains the Java source code for a Java callout for Apigee that constructs an AWS V4 Signature.
+The signature can  be used in one of two forms:

+- to generate a set of headers (Authorization, x-amz-date, and possibly others) on an existing Message in Apigee
+- to generate a "presigned URL".

+You can use the former to connect directly to an AWS resource from within Apigee.
+You can use the latter to generate a signed URL that you can send from Apigee back to a client (possibly via 302 redirect), which allows the client to connect directly to the resource.

-It has no dependencies on the AWS SDK; instead it follows the described signature process in the AWS Documentation.
+This Java callout has no dependencies on the AWS SDK; instead it follows the described signature process in the AWS Documentation.

 ## License